10 Good Reasons to Support Charities and Social Causes Through Your Business

 I have clients who have wanted to support charities while they were growing their business but didn’t think they had time to do both until I showed them how to link the two strategically.

-To sum up, if you are a heart-centered business owner or entrepreneur who likes to support charities or social causes, putting social giving at the core of your business is a great way to GROW your business – when you strategically link the two for greatest social impact.
+To sum up, if you are a heart-centered business owner or entrepreneur who likes to support charities or social causes, putting giving at the core of your business is a great way to GROW your business – when you strategically link the two for greatest impact.

 I share more about how to do this in my book Give-to-Profit: How to Grow Your Business by Supporting Charities and Social Causes that you can get HERE.